Writing System Versions

 The Tarok orthography falls in the category of an SIL revision in 1976 of a missionary orthography first produced in 1919.
 Tarok people did a comprehensive revision in 2018, covering alphabets and rules of the writing system.
 Tarok [ISO 639-3: yer] is spoken Central Nigeria.

 Dan is a language of Liberia and the Ivory coast [ISO 639-3: dnj].
 It requires three BCP47 tags to distinguish the language-writing system combinations, because there are three writing systems one in Liberia, one for Eastern Dan, one for Western Dan.
 Historically, Dan-Kla [ISO 639-3: lda] now recognized as a separate language, was also lumped in with Dan, the ISO 639-3 registrar addressed this in 2013.

 Within the Dan example Eastern Dan has a history of 5 writing system versions, some with SIL involvement, some without.
 These are writing system revisions, not orthography revisions because the glyphs used in each case were different.
 It wasn’t just the spelling system that changed, it what the character repertoire needed to write the language.

 Me’phaa is a set of 4 ISO 639-3 languages but the Mexican government acknowledges something like 7 unique languages.
 They all share one writing system but spell words how they pronounce them in their respective regions.
 This means that there is one writing system, but several orthographies.
 As far as I know no orthography is standardized.

 Four countries, various different writing systems (glyphs), countries have discrete version histories, but conceded that they have one language.

-A language which uses both Ajami and Latin scripts. s With these kinds of issues in mind, I crafted the following fictitious statement which exemplifies some of the things for which a good catalogue of writing system versions would account.
+With these kinds of issues in mind, I crafted the following fictitious statement which exemplifies some of the things for which a good catalog of writing system versions would account.